-Exclusive interview for SPINOFF with Mr. John Newlands the Director of City One Securities, the London-based Boutique Private Equity House
+Exclusive interview for SPINOFF.COM with Mr. John Newlands the Director of City One Securities, the London-based Boutique Private Equity House

 City One Securities is a London-based corporate finance house that specialises in raising expansion finance for innovative small cap companies from private investors.
 It was specially established to meet the funding requirements of small to medium enterprises (SMEs) which rarely receive the securities from banks and other financial institutions.
 City One's mission is to financially support the quality entrepreneurial businesses at the number of different sectors including energy, med tech, healthcare, food and beverages, fashion etc., adding the significant value and providing investors with the best small cap private equity opportunities.
 Unlike crowdfunding websites, City One Securities takes a proactive approach to investment.
 Its highly professional team is dedicated to corporate clients and always available to present appropriate opportunities to enlightened investors as well as to the young phase spinoff companies.